 Colleen Hardwick: Borrow $500m and build 2,000 affordable co-op units on city owned land for low, medium and high income housing.
 Consult with existing communities when planning affordable housing.

 Fred Harding: Speed up permitting process by mandating maximum permit wait times and implement flat rate community amenity contributions (CACs) across the city.
 “Incentivize” the private sector to build the required housing for residents and immigrants.
+Do we need to rezone as a means to provide more affordable housing?

 Kennedy Stewart: Yes.